EllaBrands/stanDev/Automatic-Differentiation-API.md

 ## `stan::agrad::var`

 Stan's autodiff type is `stan::agrad::var`.
-Use `stan::agrad::var` for any of the independent variables (i.e. the variables you want to ake derivatives with respect to) and the dependent variable (i.e. the final expression).
+Use `stan::agrad::var` for any of the independent variables (i.e. the variables you want to take derivatives with respect to) and the dependent variable (i.e. the final expression).

 Stan's autodiff is implemented by overloading operators.
 Practically, this means that you can use a `stan::agrad::var` in place of `double` for the operators (e.g. `+`, `-`, `*`, `/`, etc.).
 There is automatic promotion to a `stan::agrad::var` from a primitive, but there is no automatic demotion.